-The welcome increased willingness of children and young people (CYP) to talk more openly about their mental health, including common conditions such as depression and anxiety, has led to a spike in demand for existing health and wellbeing services.
+The welcome increased willingness of children and young people (CYP) to talk more openly about their mental health has led to a spike in demand for existing health and wellbeing services.
 This in turn has led providers, including CYP therapists, child psychologists, paediatricians, school counsellors and GPs, to look for additional tools and ways of helping the children and young people they support.

 In seeking to meet the needs of these children and young people, large numbers of whom are very comfortable with technology and like the convenience and privacy that online solutions offer, attention has often turned to digital options.

 However, often the biggest barrier to putting in place the right digital tools are myths and concerns about this type of support, which may be unfamiliar to many health professionals.